Addressing Longstanding Challenges in Cognitive Science with Language Models: Avoiding Potential Pitfalls

+Taken together, these considerations suggest that the long-term impact of language models will depend less on their technical capabilities than on the norms and institutional practices that shape their use.
+To clarify what is at stake, we outline two contrasting trajectories for integrating language models into cognitive science, inspired by scenario-based approaches from AI governance \cite{cave_hopes_2019}.

 In a dystopian future, the infrastructures built to organize knowledge end up constraining it.
-Tools that once helped scientists navigate a complex literature now dictate which questions are worth asking and which findings are deemed relevant.
+Tools that initially helped scientists navigate a complex literature now dictate which questions are worth asking and which findings are deemed relevant.
 Automated synthesis amplifies what is already well represented while obscuring novelty and dissent.
-Theories are formalized automatically, but their assumptions become opaque, and models predict well yet explain little.
-Measurement systems are streamlined for computational convenience, collapsing the diversity of constructs into standardized templates optimized for data integration rather than human understanding.
+Theories are formalized automatically, but their assumptions become opaque, and models predict well but have limited explanatory power.
+Measurement systems are streamlined for computational convenience, collapsing the diversity of constructs into standardized templates, narrowing conceptual diversity.
 Unified frameworks achieve generality and are prized for predictive validity, but their internal workings grow too complex to interpret and may be too locked within proprietary architectures to allow investigation.
-In this world, cognitive science runs faster but sees less, synthesis becomes conformity, formalization becomes rigidity, and contextual variation is simply an instrument of prediction.
+In this trajectory, research accelerates, but at the cost of interpretability, pluralism, and sensitivity to contextual variation.